Introduction

 Feedback

-A person generally considers themselves to control a thing or a person when they receive feedback appropriate for the action that they took, including their inaction.
+A person generally considers themselves to control a thing, an animal, or a person when they receive feedback appropriate for the action that they took, including their inaction.
 For example, flicking a light switch should cause lights that are connected to shine.
-If a light did not shine, the person might consider the switch or the light bulb to be broken, or perhaps the circuit might be suspect.
+If a light does not shine, the person might consider the switch or the light bulb to be broken, or perhaps the circuit might be suspect.

-Control systems theory is taught to electrical engineers, usually starting in the third year and beyond.
-I'm not going to get into that stuff with you now, but in case you want to know more, here is a technical diagram that suggests some basic concepts, including feedback, for closed-loop control systems.
-The course it links to has more detail.
+Control systems theory is usually taught to electrical engineers starting in the third year.
+I'm not going to get into that material here.
+In case you would like to know more, below is a technical diagram that suggests some basic concepts, including feedback, for closed-loop control systems.
+The course linked to has more detail.

 Learning New Skills